bjornbytes/lovr-http/README.md

 lovr-http
 ===

+A Lua library for performing HTTP(S) requests.
+It's basically a teeny tiny version of [lua-https](https://github.com/love2d/lua-https) included by default in [LÖVR](https://lovr.org).
-An HTTP(S) plugin for Lua.  lovr-http's design was inspired by [lua-https](https://github.com/love2d/lua-https).
-Although the name is lovr-http, the library is self-contained and doesn't rely on any parts of LÖVR, so it should work in any Lua program.
-It was just designed to be used as a LÖVR plugin.
+Although lovr's in the name, the library is self-contained and it should work in any Lua program.

 Example
 ---